pasztorpisti/migrate/README.md

 - Supported databases:
   - postgresql
   - mysql
+- Migration files have plain SQL format.
+Some migration parameters (like the `notransaction` flag) can be added to migration files as special single-line SQL comments.
+E.g.: `-- +migrate notransaction`
-- Keeping forward and backward migrations either in one file or separate files (configurable)
+- Keeping forward and backward migrations either in one file or separate files (configurable).
-- Squashing existing migrations to a single migration file (or 2 migration files if you store forward and backward migrations separately)
+- Squashing existing migrations to a single file (or 2 files if you store forward and backward migrations separately).
+Squashing is very useful if a DB schema changes frequently and accumulates hundreds of migration files quickly.

 Written in golang so it can be used easily as a go migration library but that is strongly discouraged.